CTYue/chuwa0610/ShortQuestions/annotation.md

 ### @Autowired
 - Used for dependency injection.
 This annotation allows Spring to resolve and inject collaborating beans into your bean.
 Automatically inject a bean with @Autowired on a class constructor, setter method, or field.
 ### @PostMapping
 - A shortcut for @RequestMapping(method = RequestMethod.POST).
+Tells Spring to deserialize the JSON or XML payload of an incoming request to a Java object.
 Used to map HTTP POST requests onto specific handler methods.
 ```java
 @RestController
 @RequestMapping("/api/v1/posts")